jfspps/howtos/DataStructuresAndAlgorithmsinC++/1_Essential_C_and_C++.md

 Note however that _using directives_ (to other libraries) allows developers to use all variables and functions in the namespace, and thus limits what can be declared in the current project, thus defeating the purpose of namespaces.

-Instead, a more selective approach is to use _using declarations_ instead of _using directives_.
+Instead, a more selective and mostly preferred approach is to use _using declarations_ instead of _using directives_.

 ```cpp
 #include <iostream>